What is divergence?

-On the USD-JPY 4-hour chart, the price after reversal started making lower highs, but the indicator, i.e., RSI is doing opposite and making a higher high.
+As you can see in the example above, on the USD-JPY 4-hour chart, the price after reversal started making lower highs, but the indicator, i.e., RSI is doing opposite and making a higher high.
 This indicates a hidden bearish divergence and tells traders that the price is going to continue moving down.

-Rules for Trading Divergence.
+Rules for Trading Divergence

-1) Wait for the completion of the candle.
+1. Wait for the completion of the candle

 You don’t need to make any mid candle decisions.
 If you miss one divergence, you will get plenty of others, and the important thing is to be present in the market.
 And if you make mid candle decisions, there are very high chances that you will get stopped out by the price.
 So, it is better to wait and be patient than to be greedy, impatient, and watch your money flush down the gutter.

-2) Overbought and Oversold
+2. Overbought and Oversold